djfdyuruiry/cnc-td-nco-mod/README.md

 ## Problems

-- Cannot modify commando through Lua (or at least it does not appear to have ANY impact in game)

 ## Problem Archive

+- Cannot modify commando through Lua (or at least it does not appear to have ANY impact in game) - issue with pre-req parsing, TRACE logging added to compare input value against current value and parsed value
 - Risk not working: this is a dummy var/val, calculated using primary weapon - added update logic when primary weapon value is set from Lua to ensure the calculate risk is correct
 - Prison text logic never gets called (Building get name)
 - Can't build engineer in mission 1 regardless of rules (STRUTF parsing was wrong - fixed, also E6 is code for engineer even though E7 is the reference in code)